ReallyJustAnotherBear/ffretv-br-thingos-29fixes/README.md

 Why do I do this?
 Even though I have not had a personal problem with the mythtv active dev team in years, over 5.

-THE LONG EXPLAINATION INCLUDING THE DRAMA:
+THE LONG EXPLAINATION INCLUDING THE DRAMA about why I dont play with MYTHTV UPSTREAM AT ALL, AND I MEAN NO REIGNDEER GAMES, NONE.

 ```
 Mythtv I have learned has long sinced needed a good leader for the long run.
 No matter what temp residents they have.
 Fact is they dont seem to have a king like our kernel does.
 Doesnt seem to me they even have good relationships with the french ffmpeg devs, but what do I know.
 Anyway, they stagnated a lot until the last and current leader is making a name for himself.
 That person has from my observation been PB.
 I think he has done a good job.
 SHould he have told and SAID NOT DONT PICK "BUZZOFF" as the code name.
 That lowers us to a level what dont want percieved.